• Disease Overview

 Causes

 Amyoplasia, the most common form of AMC, occurs randomly (sporadically).
 The distal arthrogryposes, another common form of AMC, are usually inherited in an autosomal dominant pattern.
-Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause the disease.
-The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
-The risk of passing the mutated gene from an affected parent to a child is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 Less often, AMC may be associated with certain muscle disorders including muscular dystrophies, certain mitochondrial disorders and a variety of genetic muscle disorders that are present at birth (congenital myopathies).
 Such disorders are usually inherited.